 The Excel LOGEST function returns statistical information on the exponential curve of best fit, through a supplied set of x- and y- values.

-The basic statistical information returned is the array of constants, mn, mn-1, ... , b (or m and b) for the exponential curve equation.
+The basic statistical information returned is the array of constants, mn, mn-1, ... , b (or the constants m and b if there is a single range of x-values), for the exponential curve equation.
 However, you can also request that additional regression statistics be returned.

 The syntax of the Logest function is:

 |[const]||-||An optional logical argument that determines how the constant 'b' is treated in the exponential curve equation y = b*m^x.
 This argument can have the value TRUE or FALSE, meaning:|

 |[stats]||-||This argument can have the value TRUE or FALSE, meaning:|

 The array of statistics returned from the Excel Logest function has the following form:

 |mi||-||The array of constant base coefficients for the exponential curve equation|